PauLuke/Pyssword/README.md

 # About:

-It's a simple password generator written in Python that enables the user to choose the characters to be used and the length of the randomly generated password.
+Pyssword a simple password generator written in Python.
+It enables the user to choose the characters to be used and the length of the randomly generated password.

 # Screenshots: